Skip to content

 Color Symbolism in the Eastern World

 What do colours signify in the Eastern world and what are the major differences?
 While in the Western world white is worn by brides and signifies purity, in the Eastern world such as in China and India, white signifies mourning and is worn by widows.
 It is associated with funerals and ceremonies of death in the family.
 Widows wear white because white repels all light and color and widows are in essence repelling light and life by disconnecting from life’s pleasures and participation in society.
 In both China and India, the color red is worn by brides and associated with weddings and festivals, though in the southern half of India, red implies violence and disruption.
-A version of red, saffron, is in fact the most sacred color of India and worn by monks who cast off all earthly possessions to show their purity and devotion.
+A version of red, saffron, is in fact the most sacred color of India and is worn by monks who cast off all earthly possessions to show their purity and devotion.

 All across the Eastern world, color goes hand in hand with religion, politics, festivals, and celebrations, though the classifications of color vary.
 In India, the mythical lives of the gods they worship created story-like origins for many of their colors.
 Krishna, for example, is a highly favored god and was supposedly poisoned by a demon and his skin was tinged blue, therefore blue is considered a symbolic color that represents immortality because he symbolized love and divinity.

-China’s traditional color system revolved around the rule of fives, linking their five primary colors to the five natural elements: water, fire, wood, metal and earth.
+China’s traditional color system revolved around the rule of fives, linking their five primary colors to the five natural elements: water, fire, wood, metal, and earth.
 In their landscape paintings, these colors represented each natural property of the landscape.
 This even fed into their dynasties, which each had their own colors, similar to today’s countries flags.
 Colors took on more meanings as well.
 Red is a lucky color in Chinese culture and is used to show joy or good wishes.
 Yellow has a major historical context and corresponds to earth and signifies royalty and the emperor.
-The first emperor of China was known as “Yellow Emperor” and China itself is known as “Yellow Earth.”
+The first emperor of China was known as the “Yellow Emperor” and China itself is known as “Yellow Earth.”

 Now that you know a little more about color symbolism in art and how colors evoke emotions in the viewer, consider how you can add a level of depth to your own artwork.
 The influential painter Van Gogh once said, “Instead of trying to reproduce exactly what I see before me, I make more arbitrary use of color to express myself more forcefully.”
 This means you need to let the colors do the talking for you and highlight the emotions of the scene you want to depict rather than trying to depict the scene accurately.
 Push yourself to feel for the colors you use and your viewer will more likely experience more depth in your work.